zyadamec/migAz/README.md

 ## Release Notes
 ### v2.2.0.0
 - Consolidated stand alone MigAz ARM to ARM version into new MigAz v2.2.0.0 release.
-Discontinued stand alone version.
+Discontinued MigAz ARM to ARM stand alone version.
+- Open need to validate ASM to ARM Load Balancer and Public IP generation (proceeding with release to resolve prior issues).
+- Next steps to author Managed Disk integration, then consolidation of MigAz AWS to ARM.

 ### v2.1.0.0
 - Added retry logic with back off timer to Azure REST API calls on 500 HTTP Error response